 EDAM 671 (3-3-0) Curriculum Theories and Instructional Leadership: This course provides examination of the literature relating to cognitive development with a primary focus on the application of current effective theories of learning and psychological research to classroom instruction.
 Attention is also given to relevant human growth and development issues, learning and motivation techniques, the multi cultural classroom, and learning styles.
-An in-depth study of curriculum and instruction issues including: influencing social forces; emergent curricular designs; planning and implementation models; diversity issues; special need students; and utilization of instructional technologies/telecommunications.
-The course is designed to provide comprehensive understanding and skill development for providing effective leadership for: curricular design, instruction delivery, staff development, and effective supervision and evaluation of instruction.
+An in-depth study of curriculum and instruction issues including: influencing This course provides examination of the literature relating to cognitive development with a primary focus on the application of current effective theories of learning and psychological research to classroom instruction.
+Attention is also given to relevant human growth and development issues, learning and motivation techniques, the multi cultural classroom, and learning styles.
+An in-depth study of curriculum and instruction issues including: influencing.

 EDAM 680 (3-3-0) Internship Part I: An exploratory summer field experience will afford opportunities for interns to make site visits to exemplary school sites and programs.
-This course is a prerequisite to EDAM 690.
-Interns may also participate in intensive summer staff development and in service programs.
-Weekly seminars with participating faculty members and joint training with mentors/coaches will be designed to develop individualized and quality internship experiences for EDAM 690 and EDAM 691.
-Prerequisites: EDAM 650, EDAM 651, EDAM 652, EDAM 660, EDAM 661, EDAM 670.
+This course is a Prerequisite: EDAM 650 And EDAM 651 And EDAM 652 And EDAM 660 And EDAM 661 And EDAM 670

 EDAM 690 (6-0-6) Internship Part II: Internship Part II is the first semester of a full time year-long administrative experience.
 The course provides interns with opportunities to develop insight into administrative processes focusing on skills of observation and diagnosis while shadowing site administrators and mentors/coaches.
 Weekly seminars with participating faculty members are devoted to analysis and discussion of the intern's field experiences and conferencing with field mentors/coaches.

 Prerequisite: EDAM 680

 EDAM 691 (6-0-6) Internship Part III: Internship Part III is the second semester of a full time year-long administrative experience.
 The course provides interns with opportunities to develop insight into administrative processes focusing on skills of observation and diagnosis while shadowing site administrators and mentors/coaches.
 Weekly seminars with participating faculty members are devoted to analysis and discussion of the intern's field experiences and conferencing with field mentors/coaches.

-Prerequisite: EDAM 690
+Prerequisite: EDAM 690 Or EDAM 690